By Tré Berry III🖊️ | 03/17/2020

 THE SHOWDOWN🥊🥊 – Ike’s jab (being the best in the sport at that time) was used in abundance, effectively controlling the fight with a wide variation of different jabs and had Oscar hesitant, plagued with confusion on how to get around it.
 Oscar every once in a while would flurry, inciting a crowd reaction, but minimal damage was done, and much of his punches were being picked off by Quartey’s tight defensive positioning with his gloves high and elbows inward.

-The 6th round, Oscar looked to have turned his fortunes early when he knocked Quartey down with a big left hook early in first few seconds of the round.
-Ike got up unphased, and went back to business.
-In that very same round, Quartey returned the favor and put De La Hoya’s seat on the canvas with a short check-left hook.
+In the 6th, Oscar looked to have turned his fortunes early when he knocked Ike down with a big left hook early in first few seconds of the round.
+He got up unfazed, and went back to business.
+In that very same round, Quartey returned the favor and reminded us why he was nicknamed Bazooka, putting De La Hoya’s seat on the canvas with a short check-left hook.

 Oscar got right up, but Ike did a very good job of carrying his momentum through the remainder of the round, as well as the 7th, with 📈growing confidence.
 Behind in the course of the action, and with Oscar’s left eye starting to swell up, he adapted, understanding that his initial basis of attack wasn’t working, and further asserted himself to get his offense going while he looked for multiple ways to pick off and slip the active jab of the Ghanaian fighter.